Section Table of Contents

 The Department’s Management Control Steering Committee (MCSC) oversees the Department’s management control program.
 The MCSC is chaired by the Comptroller, and is comprised of eight Assistant Secretaries, in addition to the Chief Information Officer, the Deputy Comptroller, the Deputy Legal Adviser, the Director for the Office of Budget and Planning, the Director for Human Resources, the Director for Management Policy, Rightsizing, and Innovation, the Director for the Office of Overseas Buildings Operations, and the Inspector General (non-voting).
 Individual SoAs from Ambassadors assigned overseas and Assistant Secretaries in Washington, D.C. serve as the primary basis for the Department’s FMFIA SoA issued by the Secretary.
 The SoAs are based on information gathered from various sources including managers’ personal knowledge of day-to-day operations and existing controls, management program reviews, and other management-initiated evaluations.
 In addition, the Office of Inspector General, the Special Inspector General for Afghanistan Reconstruction, and the Government Accountability Office conduct reviews, audits, inspections, and investigations that are considered by management.

 The Department’s management controls program is designed to ensure full compliance with the goals, objectives, and requirements of the FMFIA and various Federal laws and regulations.
 To that end, the Department has dedicated considerable resources to administer a successful management control program.
 The Department’s Office of Management Controls employs an integrated process to perform the work necessary to meet the requirements of OMB Circular A-123’s Appendix A and Appendix C (regarding Payment Integrity), the FMFIA, and the GAO’s Green Book.
-During FY 2018, the Department continued to expand our work on the Green Book requirements that are directly related to testing entity-level controls, which is a primary step in operating an effective system of internal control.
-Entity-level controls are mostly within the control environment, risk assessment, control activities, information and communication, and monitoring components of internal control in the Green Book, which are further required to be analyzed by 17 underlying principles of internal control.
-For the Department, all five components and 17 principles were operating effectively and supported the Department’s unmodified Statement of Assurance.
-The 2018 Appendix A assessment did not identify any material weaknesses in the design or operation of the internal control over financial reporting.
+Green Book requirements directly relate to testing entity-level controls, which is a primary step in operating an effective system of internal control.
+Entity-level controls reside in the control environment, risk assessment, control activities, information and communication, and monitoring components of internal control in the Green Book, which are further required to be analyzed by 17 underlying principles of internal control.
+For the Department, all five components and 17 principles were operating effectively and supported the Department’s FY 2019 unmodified Statement of Assurance.
+The 2019 Appendix A assessment did not identify any material weaknesses in the design or operation of the internal control over reporting.
 The assessment did identify several significant deficiencies in internal control over financial reporting that management is closely monitoring.
-The Department complied with the requirements in OMB Circular A-123 during FY 2018 while working to evolve our existing internal control framework to be more value-added and provide for stronger risk management for the purpose of improving mission delivery.
+The Department complied with the requirements in OMB Circular A-123 during 2019 while working to evolve our existing internal control framework to be more value-added and provide for stronger risk management for the purpose of improving mission delivery.

 The Department also places emphasis on the importance of continuous monitoring.
 It is the Department’s policy that any organization with a material weakness or significant deficiency must prepare and implement a corrective action plan to fix the weakness.
 The plan combined with the individual SoAs and Appendix A assessments provide the framework for monitoring and improving the Department’s management controls on a continuous basis.
 Management will continue to direct and focus efforts to resolve significant deficiencies in internal control identified by management and auditors.

-During FY 2018, the Department continued to take important steps to transform how the Department is implementing an Enterprise Risk Management (ERM) System.
+During 2019, the Department continued to take important steps to transform how the Department is implementing an Enterprise Risk Management (ERM) System.
 A principal element is to integrate better risk management into our everyday work across all of our operations.
-The Department’s Office of Management Policy, Rightsizing, and Innovation (M/PRI) leads the Department’s ERM implementation.
-The Deputy Secretary, supported by M/PRI, established the Department’s Enterprise Risk Management Council.
-The Deputy Secretary elected to chair the Council, and membership includes all six Under Secretaries and six advisory members.
+The Department’s Office of Management Policy, Rightsizing, and Innovation (M/PRI) leads the Department’s ERM implementation by supporting the Department’s Enterprise Governance Board.
+The Under Secretary for Management chairs the Board, and membership includes all six Under Secretaries and six advisory members.
 M/PRI also expanded membership in the ERM working group that collectively contributed toward developing policies and in updating the Department’s risk profile.
 M/PRI developed a Departmental governance structure for ERM, enterprise risk criteria for use in improving the risk profile, completed an analysis of the strategic plan and its relation to the risk profile, and made other improvements to the process including a full implementation timeline.

 The Federal Financial Management Improvement Act of 1996 (FFMIA) requires that Federal agencies’ financial management systems provide reliable financial data that complies with Federal financial management system requirements, applicable Federal accounting standards, and the U.S. Government Standard General Ledger (USSGL) at the transaction level.